Gov. DeSantis Announces End Of 'Florida Standards Assessment' In Schools

-MIAMI (CBSMiami) – Governor Ron DeSantis has announced that they are crafting legislation for the for the upcoming legislative session to do away with the Florida Standards Assessment (FSA).
+MIAMI (CBSMiami) – Gov. Ron DeSantis has announced that they are crafting legislation for the upcoming legislative session to do away with the Florida Standards Assessment (FSA).

-Speaking at the Doral Academy Preparatory School, the governor said the 2021-2022 school year will be the last for the FSA.READ MORE: Arrest Made In Stabbing Death Of Miramar Teen Farrah Carter Nearly 20 Years Ago
+Speaking at the Doral Academy Preparatory School on Tuesday, the governor said the 2021-2022 school year will be the last for the FSA.READ MORE: Up To $5K Reward Offered For Info On Woman Who Stole From Bath & Body Works

 “We also have to recognize that it is the year 2021 and the FSA is quite frankly, outdated.
 It takes days to administer, leaving less time for student learning.
 It is not customizable to each student, which we do have the capability now with algorithms to do, it fails to provide timely information to parents, which as we know is very critical that that information be provided for them.
 It’s also too late for the modification of instruction, you take major tests at the end of the year, you get the results after the school year, so you can’t go back and fix that.
 So we are going to be ending that,” he said.